 In most places around the world, sharks are attracted by throwing chum in the water, a stinky mix of blood and fish entrails, to obtain the ‘bloody fangs’ effect that people love to capture in pictures.

 There are concerns about this practice, first because it interferes with the sharks’ natural behaviour, and second because it has been linked to a rise in shark attacks.

 As a result, Port Lincoln operators have started using music instead of chum to attract sharks – this technique was pioneered by Adventure Bay Charters, the operator I did the tour with.
 It was an awesome, unforgettable experience, and the music really works!

 We had three shark sightings and the atmosphere was really chilled – the sharks just floated past us, going about their daily business, but being close to them was thrilling.

 We saw no bloody fangs, but we left knowing that we were able to see these sharks in their natural environment.

 Pro Tip: Stay right in Port Lincoln for a sharking good time!

 Recommended by Josie from Josie Wanders.

-The Flinders Ranges in South Australia are one of the easiest areas to access from one of the capital cities that shows off some of the Australian Outback.
-It’s only a four hour drive from Adelaide, all on good, sealed roads.
+The Flinders Ranges in South Australia is one of the easiest areas to access from one of the capital cities that shows off some of the Australian Outback.
+It’s only a four-hour drive from Adelaide, all on good, sealed roads.